 Wi-Fi is one of the most precious commodities we use every single day.
 When it’s running smoothly, it feels like everything is right with the world.
-But when there’s any kind of disruption, it can feel like a day-ruining experience, especially if you work from home, like many of us are right now.
+But when there’s any disruption, it can feel like a day-ruining experience, especially if you work from home.
 Tap or click here for essential work from home tips.

-It’s not always apparent why exactly you’re having issues with your Wi-Fi, to begin with.
-If you’re having internet problems, it could be due to a number of problems, many of which likely won’t be immediately apparent.
-Luckily, there are plenty of ways for you to resolve your internet issues that won’t take all day and night to figure out.
+It’s not always apparent why exactly you’re having issues with Wi-Fi.
+If you’re having internet problems, it could be due to several things.
+Luckily, there are plenty of ways to resolve your internet issues that won’t take all day and night to figure out.

 Apps that can help you troubleshoot Wi-Fi issues

-Wi-Fi analyzer apps are crucial troubleshooting tools that can show you how strong your signal is, how congested your network is, and available networks around you.
+Wi-Fi analyzer apps are crucial troubleshooting tools that can show how strong your signal is, how congested your network is and the available networks around you.
 This will allow you to pinpoint any potential issue so you can bolster your connection or get it up and running again.